Harshita-Kanal/Data-Structures-and-algorithms/README.md

 The algorithm thus maintains two pointers into the given sequence, one (the tortoise) at xi, and the other (the hare) at x2i.
 At each step of the algorithm, it increases i by one, moving the tortoise one step forward and the hare two steps forward in the sequence, and then compares the sequence values at these two pointers.
 The smallest value of i > 0 for which the tortoise and hare point to equal values is the desired value ν.

+## Linear Search
+Linear Search is an algorithm which can search for a particular element in an Iterable Like : Array.
+Linear Search will work irrespective of the iterable being sorted or not so it can be useful and a handy thing to learn.

+The way linear search works is it takes a look at the first element check if it is the required data and stop if found else goes to the next element and so on and so forth.

+It is really easy to implement linear search can can be done so using simple for loop.

+The Time complexity of linear search is given below :
+    O(n),  Omega(1)